A question we’re often asked is, “Is there enough Carbon in ashes after cremation to use for the diamond process?” The answer is: “Yes, absolutely!”

 The reason for Carbon’s leading role in the makeup of all organic life has to do with the 4 bonds available in every Carbon atom.
 It’s important to note that none of these elements shown below are found freely within the body but rather bonded together to form compounds.
 (Source)

 Carbon, being the primary building block in all organic life, exists in our bodies in a wide variety of compounds.
-This can vary from the well known Carbon-Dioxide (C-O2) or Methane (C2-H4) to less known terms like Calcium Carbonate (C-Ca-O3) or Carboxylic Acid (C-O-O-H).
+This can vary from the well known Carbon-Dioxide (C-O2) to less known terms like Carbonate (C-O3) or Carboxylic Acid (C-O-O-H).

 Each of these compounds serves its own purpose within the body and each compound varies in the amount of energy required to break its bonds.